roberto098/devops-interview1/README.md

 ## Assignments

-### Building and containerising a Spring Boot application
+### Task 1: Building and containerising a Spring Boot application

 In the `helloworld` directory you will find a simple [Spring Boot](https://spring.io/projects/spring-boot) application that spins up a web server that prints `Hello World` when visited.
 In order to run the code inside a container, the code needs to be built with [Gradle](https://gradle.org/) first.
 If you are not familiar with Gradle, you can use the Gradle Wrapper with command `./gradlew clean build` to generate an executable `.jar` file that can be used within the container.
 After building, this file will be located in the `helloworld` directory under `build/libs/helloworld.jar`.